A cautionary tale in community crisis management

 She gave us a breakdown of both the player comment and her response, showing how the veritable essay could be distilled down to a few salient bullet points that could be responded to.

 “The community never sleeps, but you have to.”
-Siu talked about how at the height of the acrimony over Wander, she stayed at the office so long her car got towed, she missed engagements with friends and family, and even nearly went broke--there was a point where she only had 8 dollars left in her bank account.
+Siu talked about how at the height of the acrimony over Wander she stayed at the office so long her car got towed, she missed engagements with friends and family, and even nearly went broke--there was a point where she only had 8 dollars left in her bank account.
 The Wander team stayed in the office until 6:30 in the morning on more than a few days.
 She pivoted from this into talking about the importance of self-care, something she could only do after she left Wander in August of 2015, going freelance.

 Despite the advocacy of self-care, and her extolling the virtues of community engagement--she opted to go back to working with gaming communities rather than return to science and pursue a medical degree--I was left wondering why the gaming industry tolerates this.
 “Never underestimate the tremendous wrath of an immeasurable horde of irate gamers,” she said as one of the takeaways.
 But is there a better way?